John M. Simonton

 John M. Simonton was an officer in the Confederate Army during the American Civil War and a state senator in Mississippi.
 He served in the Mississippi Senate from 1859 to 1869.
-He was President of the Senate from 1865 to 1869.
+He was President of the Mississippi Senate from 1865 to 1869.

+During the Civil War, Simonton was Colonel of the 1st Mississippi Infantry Regiment.
+He was captured during the Battle of Fort Donelson.
+After being exchanged, during the siege of Port Hudson in 1863, Simonton was reassigned to command a consolidated Alabama regiment, later resigning his commission for health reasons.
+In 1864 he became a Colonel in the Mississippi State Troops.